There’s No Time To Wait: The World Premiere Of The New Bond Film.

 “First I’m shot, and then I’m blown up.
 In an official podcast, Craig commented, “It seems like James Bond to me.”

-With Craig’s departure, curiosity has grown as to who would inherit his right to kill.
+With Craig announcing his departure and describing the job as “a major part” of his life, speculation has grown as to who would acquire his mythical license to murder.

 Tom Hardy (“The Revenant,” “Dunkirk”) and Rege-Jean Page, the mixed-race star of Netflix’s “Bridgerton,” are among the favorites, according to UK bookies.

-Since his debut in 2006’s “Casino Royale,” Craig has remained in the role longer than any of his predecessors.
+Since his debut in 2006’s “Casino Royale,” Craig, 53, has remained in the role longer than any of his predecessors.

-The 53-year-old has been praised for giving the all-action role depth and emotional complexity, yet he reluctantly consented to one farewell appearance as Bond.
+He’s been praised for giving the all-action character depth and emotional complexity, but he only agreed to one final appearance as Bond unwillingly.